 Though his wife was trapped in Tiberias, Raymond insisted that a pitched battle with Saladin’s massive army would be suicidal for the crusaders.
 He believed that he could ransom his wife from Saladin.
 But Lusignan had no faith in Raymond.
 He thought that Raymond was advising inaction because he wanted to have him branded as a coward.

 The enmity between Raymond and Lusignan went back to 1185, when Baldwin IV had died.
 Raymond had supported the claim of Sibylla’s sister Isabella and Isabella's husband, Humphrey IV of Toron, to the throne of the Kingdom of Jerusalem.
-An open civil war between the factions led by two sisters was avoided by Isabella and her husband swearing allegiance to Lusignan.
+A civil war between the factions led by the two sisters was averted when Isabella and her husband agreed to swear allegiance to Lusignan.

-The Master of Knight Templars and a few other nobles were urging Lusignan to ignore Raymond’s advice and move against Saladin.
+The Master of Knight Templars and a few other nobles urged Lusignan to ignore Raymond’s advice and move against Saladin.
 But the Knights Hospitaller was against provoking Saladin.
 Lusignan was persuaded by the advice of those who were favoring a direct attack.

 On 3 July 1187, the crusader army marched towards Tiberias.
 A small contingent of knights was left behind to defend Jerusalem.
 When Saladin learned that the crusader army was on the move, he ordered his army to build a formation on the Galilean hills, from where they could dominate the battlefield.
 Saladin knew that access to water would play a role in the outcome of this battle.
 He ordered the wells in the region to be filled up.
 Only one source of water—the spring in the village of Hattin remained, but it was heavily guarded by Saladin’s soldiers.